mickwise/rust_timeseries/README.md

 ---

-## 6. Status and extension points
+## 7. Status and extension points

 The current Python API is intentionally narrow and corresponds exactly to the bindings implemented in `lib.rs` and documented in `duration_models.pyi` and `statistical_tests.pyi`.

 Natural extensions (planned to be added in Rust and then surfaced via the same binding pattern) include:

 - simulation module for the ACD family.
-- further goodness-of-fit and residual tests under `statistical_tests`,
+- further goodness-of-fit and residual tests under `statistical_tests`.
-- exposing of covariance estimation through python as a standalone module.

 When extending the library, keep the following steps: